 Re-Vision Performing Arts Festival was founded in 2018 by visual artists Chloe Austin and Jennifer Alexander, both currently based in Northern Ireland.
 Re-Vision Festival is driven by an artist-led team that work to promote social inclusion, diversity and equality throughout diverse performing arts.
 This festival emerges from societal concerns involving LGBTQIA+ issues in Northern Ireland.

 The aim of this festival is to create various platforms inside and outside of artistic environments for artists who embrace performative qualities within their work.
 Re-Vision aims to interrogate inequality, fight for empowerment and address issues relating to identity and social inclusion.
-Through supporting emerging and local talent in NI, our goal is to create an open space for experimentation that inspires engagement and action.
+Through supporting emerging artists, our goal is to create an open space for experimentation that inspires engagement and action.

 Re-Vision provides opportunities to artists and creatives that wish to increase visibility, promote diversity and celebrate their identities.
-We offer support to artists that want to have their voices heard and listened to, showcasing emerging and local talent in NI with a special focus on the LGBTQIA+ community.
+We offer support to artists that want to have their voices heard and listened to, showcasing emerging artists on the island of Ireland and the UK with a special focus on the LGBTQIA+ community.
 Through diverse performative arts, Re-Vision promotes creative minds to come together and share their talent in partnership with established venues throughout Belfast City Centre.